 The Arts Education Intern gains experience working at a non-profit art center under the direction of First City Art Center staff.
 The intern assists with program planning, implementation of curriculum, and daily operations of the organization.
 The position may be tailored depending on the applicant’s major, experience, career interests and skills.
 The Arts Education Internship provides an invaluable opportunity to explore career possibilities within the art field.

 Projects may be adjusted depending on the start and end date of the internship.
-The position requires a six-12 week commitment, eight-10 hours per week.
+The position requires a 6-12 week commitment, 8-10 hours per week.

 Arts Education Internship Dates

-Arts Education Internship Positions are available starting April 1.
-Position start and end date are flexible.
+Arts Education Internship Positions are available starting as early as April 1.
+Position start and end dates are flexible.

-Creatisphere is a nine-week program offered for students age seven-14, May 29-August 4.
-The dynamic program includes hands-on workshops in pottery, sculpture, photography, STEAM projects, bookmaking, 3-D mixed media, painting, printmaking, drawing and many more.
+“Creatisphere” is a summer art camp program offered to students ages 6-12, May 29-August 4.
+Teen summer workshops are also available for ages 13 – 17.
+These dynamic programs include a variety of hands-on experiences in pottery, sculpture, photography, STEAM projects, bookmaking, 3-D mixed media, painting, printmaking, drawing and many more.
 The Intern will assist the instructor in the classroom including class preparation and classroom management.

 2. Art Education Administrative Support